 Reasonable accommodation must be made for returning employees who have become disabled during their service.
 If the employer is unable to make reasonable accommodation within the old job, the employee will be offered another position for which he or she is qualified or could become qualified.
 Disabled veterans have two years to return to their jobs after their service ends.

-Employees may request the use of annual time for religious observances that are not part of the university’s regular Holiday Schedule by providing his or her supervisor a request in writing.
-Since religious holidays are scheduled events, it is expected that an employee will provide his or her supervisor with as much notice as possible when requesting leave for this purpose.
-A supervisor may only deny leave when an employee's absence from work would create an undue hardship on the department's operations.
+Employees may request the use of annual time for religious observances that are not part of the university’s regular Holiday Schedule by providing his or her manager a request in writing.
+Since religious holidays are scheduled events, it is expected that an employee will provide his or her manager with as much notice as possible when requesting leave for this purpose.
+A manager may only deny leave when an employee's absence from work would create an undue hardship on the department's operations.
 If you need additional support regarding Religious Accommodations, please call the Office of Equal Employment Opportunity and HR Policy Compliance at 202-994-9656.

 - Resources and Support

 Rice Hall, Suite 101